HMS Ardent (F184): British account

+With the Sea Cat anti‑air missile launcher destroyed, Lieutenant Commander John Murray Sephton RN, Ardent’s Lynx helicopter Flight Commander, organised a last‑ditch defence using small arms.
+In the final attack (around 15:00) Sephton was seen standing on the exposed flight deck firing his Sterling submachine gun straight up at an incoming A‑4 Skyhawk.
+The aircraft bombs struck Ardent’s flight deck and killed Sephton and three of his team.
+For his actions, described in the official citation as “extreme valour and self‑sacrifice”, Sephton was posthumously awarded the Distinguished Service Cross.

 The dining hall was shattered, communications between the bridge and the ship control centre were cut off, and the frigate lost steering.
 This attack caused many casualties, especially among the damage-control teams working in the hangar.

 Ardent stopped in the shallow waters of Grantham Sound, the fires in her stern now out of control.
 With the ship listing heavily, Commander Alan West gave the order to abandon the ship.
 Yarmouth came alongside to take off survivors, and the crew was transferred to Canberra.
 At that time it was known that 22 men were killed.
-Ardent continued to burn throughout the night, accompanied by the occasional explosion, until she sank at 6:30 the next day, with only her radar on the foremast remaining above the water.
+Ardent continued to burn throughout the night, accompanied by the occasional explosion, until she sank at 6:30 the next day, with only her skewed radar antenna on the foremast remaining above the water.

-Able Seaman John Dillon was able to remove debris from an injured sailor and, despite his own burns, got the man topside and into the water where they were both rescued.
+Able Seaman John Dillon was able to remove an injured sailor from the debris and, despite his own burns, got the man topside and into the water where they were both rescued.
 For his heroism he received a George Medal, one of three awarded for the war.

 The last man to leave was her captain, Commander Alan West, who was subsequently awarded the Distinguished Service Cross, and served as First Sea Lord from 2002–2006.

 Within days naval divers removed her light AA guns for fitting to other ships and her foremast was used as a navigational warning and datum by her sister ship Arrow whilst she bombarded Goose Green.